fer-dev/repoclone/README.md

 # repoclone
-Script in bin bash to clone repositories from a simple text list.
+Script in bash to clone repositories from a simple text list.